mcrayssac/mcrayssac/README.md

 ### About Me

 Bonjour!
-I'm a second-year student studying at IUT Nord Franche-Comté in Belfort, France.
+I'm a third-year student studying at IUT Nord Franche-Comté in Belfort, France.
 I'm passionate about learning and exploring various fields, including Data Science, Artificial Intelligence, Web Development, and Programming languages such as JavaScript and Python.

 ### My Interests